 With the Intex Challenger K1 Kayak, you get the kayak, the paddle, the pump, and the (unfortunately not very useful) repair kit.

 Both kayaks come with a handy carry bag for storage and transportation.

-With the Advanced Elements Lagoon Kayak, you need to buy the paddle separately.
+With the Advanced Elements Lagoon Kayak, you get a much better repair kit.
+But you do need to buy the paddle separately.
 It is obviously a more expensive paddle than the one that comes free with the Intex kayak.
-However, we find it impossible to feel any difference in paddling efficiency between the two oars.
+However, we find it hard to feel much difference in paddling efficiency between the two oars.
 You also have to buy a pump if you get the Advanced Elements kayak.
 With the pump, we definitely found that the high-quality Advanced Elements pump was superior to the free pump that came with the Intex pump.
 See more details in the next section.

 Although we already had our Intex pump, we ended up buying the pump recommended for the Advanced Elements kayak.
 It was clearly better quality, and included a pressure gauge and a variety of fittings.
 The pump that is included with the Intex Challenger K1 Kayak is more basic.
 However, it must be said that both pumps work quickly and efficiently.
 We never break a sweat using either!
 We did however give away the Intex pump, as the Advanced Elements pump is so much better.

 And thanks to its various fittings, we can also use the Advanced Elements pump for other purposes.
 For example, the other day the grand-kids came for a sleepover, and it was quick and easy to blow up an air mattress with this pump.
 Even three-year-old Hunter took a turn (although admittedly, if left to him alone, we migstill be inflating that mattress).